marcelmildenberger/graphMatching/docs/reproduction.md

 This will run all experiments reported in Chapter 6 and save the results in the ``./data`` directory.
 Benchmark results are tab-separated and contain the results of one experiment per row.
 The first row is a header, specifying which values are reported in the respective column.
-Aside from dumps of the config dictionaries, the result files include the following performance metrics:
+Aside from dumps of the config dictionaries, the result files include detailed performance metrics.

 The dumps of the config dictionaries are generated dynamically, i.e. the order